h6play/iframe-bridge/README.md

 ## Quickstart

-Add it to an existing Vue Project:
+Add it to an existing Vue or React Project:

 ```bash
 # npm